Aleeya-haider/task-manager-app/README.md

 This folder contains:

-1. A indexedDb services file which handled the indexed database APIs and a NOSQL database to add, edit and delete the tasks.
+1. A indexedDb services file which handles the indexed database APIs and a NOSQL database to add, edit and delete the tasks.

 ## Development server